syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/004_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/README.md

 ## Attributes

 - *name*: The name of the application.
-Note that the function of this attribute is to make the database more readable, syslog-ng uses the
+Note that the function of this attribute is to make the database more readable, {{ site.product.short_name }} uses the
     \<pattern\> element to identify the applications sending log messages.